How to comment on a Markdown file the LLM will actually read

 What you need is a format that does the writing tax for you — that lets you raise five points as comfortably as you raised the first one, and lands all five back in the chat anchored to the exact passages they refer to, so the model can't pick the wrong target on the next turn.

-The format that does work
+The format that wins: paired passages

 It's not a tool.
 It's a shape.
 Each comment is a verbatim quote from the model's answer followed by your note, separated by ---, sent back in one message with one instruction at the top: apply these edits; leave everything else unchanged.
 The model maps every note to its exact passage and applies the whole set in a single round-trip.
 The export block looks like this: